mailchimp/content-style-guide/11-writing-for-social-media.html.md

 layout: article
 ---

 We use social media to build relationships with MailChimp users and share all the cool stuff we do.
 But it also creates opportunities to say the wrong thing, put off customers, and damage our brand.
 So we’re careful and deliberate in what we post to our social channels.
+This section lays out how we strike that delicate balance.

 ## Basics

+MailChimp has a presence on most major social media platforms.
+Here are our most active accounts and what we usually post on each:

+- [Twitter](http://twitter.com/mailchimp): Product news, brand marketing, events, media mentions, evergreen content, “we’re hiring!” posts
+- [Facebook](http://facebook.com/mailchimp): Product news, brand marketing, events, media mentions, evergreen content,  “we’re hiring!” posts
+- [LinkedIn](http://linkedin.com/company/mailchimp): Product news, recruiting content, media mentions, evergreen content
+- [Instagram](http://instagram.com/mailchimp): Design outtakes, cool office visitors, life at MailChimp, cool stuff we made

+These channels are all managed by the marketing team.
+We also have a few team-specific accounts on Twitter, Tumblr, Dribbble, and other platforms.
+The guidelines in this section apply to all of MailChimp's channels.

 ## Guidelines